pyca/cryptography/docs/installation.rst

 .. note::

     If you are using Linux, then you should **upgrade pip** (in a virtual environment!) and attempt to install ``cryptography`` again before trying to install the Rust toolchain.
-Most Linux distros will receive a binary wheel and require no compiler if you have an updated ``pip``!
+On most Linux distributions, the latest version of ``pip`` will be able to install a binary wheel, so you won't need a Rust toolchain.

 Building ``cryptography`` requires having a working Rust toolchain.
 The current minimum supported Rust version is 1.41.0. **This is newer than the Rust most